 Assuming the taxes and insurance amount stay the same for the following year, the payment is reduced by $50, since that $600 has been repaid.

 While rare, it is possible that an escrow analysis reveals that an escrow account is over funded.
 When property values, tax rates, or insurance premiums decrease there could be a surplus in an escrow account.

 A homeowner is entitled to a refund if there is a surplus in an escrow account.
 In addition to the refund check, the monthly payments will be lowered if the escrow amounts decreased.

 There are (very rare) instances where a refund check is issued to a homeowner in error.
 Even when the homeowner tried to return the money, the servicer wouldn’t accept it.
-It was months later when the servicer recognized the errorr and requested the money to be returned.
+It was months later when the servicer recognized the error and requested the money to be returned.

 The lesson: ensure that the refund reason, and amount, both make sense.

-The Mortgage Mark Team prides ourselves on educating our clients and ensuring that they know what to expect before, during, and after the mortgage loan process.
+The Mortgage Mark Team cares about educating our clients.
+We help them understand what to expect before, during, and after the mortgage loan process.
 Explaining escrow analysis is only one small part of that process.
 Please call us if you have any questions about your escrow account – even if we didn’t originate the mortgage.
-We’re here to help.

 Loan Officer, NMLS # 729612